impostorsguides/impostorsguides.github.io/rbenv/part-2/2-h-content.md

 Awesome, now I have a complete suite of running tests!

 So now that these specs are running, what do they actually do?
 Reading the tests for a piece of code you're studying is often a great source of documentation.
-And the BATS repo has [helpful documentation](https://github.com/sstephenson/bats/blob/03608115df2071fff4eaaff1605768c275e5f81f/README.md#writing-tests) on the commands it offers and the API it exposes.
+And the BATS repo has [helpful documentation](https://github.com/sstephenson/bats/blob/03608115df2071fff4eaaff1605768c275e5f81f/README.md#writing-tests){:target="_blank" rel="noopener"} on the commands it offers and the API it exposes.

 Let's look at the `commands.bats` spec: